 This box is for a friend of my daughter who is getting married 5/22.
 Still can't believe Jose is getting married.
 Jose is from Chile, and he and my daughter met and became friends in 8th grade.
 Many good memories that include him, but will write a brief of my favorite "Jose moment" at the end of this post. :)

-ing a flash; no natural light because it was night time, so the colors are washed out a bit.
+The pictures aren't great because they were taken using a flash; no natural light because it was night time, so the colors are washed out a bit.

 Using Versafine, I stamped each outside panel with stamps from Crafty Secrets "Cherish" and "Flourishes" sets, then embossed with gold EP.
 Inside each flourish I put the bride's and groom's initial using Justrite Font, embossed that as well.
 Used Deco corner punch and then inked the edges with Pumice Stone Distress Ink.
 Mounted those to metallic lavender paper, and then mounted to the box side panels.
 The lid was made from the same metallic lavender.
 Used MS Cornice edge punch for the sides.
 Cut and embossed a scalloped square Nestabilities and attached that to the lid.
 MS med and lg water lilly punches were used for the flowers on top.
 Ran them through a CB to add more detail to them, then attached to top.
 Some flat-backed pearls were added to the center of the flowers, and a tiny one in the center of each side of the top.